Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Do your practice gradually—the transformation builds up step by step rather than happening all at once.

-You need only yourself and a few quiet minutes.
+No, you need only yourself and a few quiet minutes.

 Simple practices in simple spaces work beautifully.